zzrobin/ukeremefer55io/ukkgg8er222dccvböae/NJRUQrkwiacHgZCYwKoX.md

 ## Plan for Sunday 02.07.2023

 * A bus will be transporting you back to the airport.
 Also here, please let us know time of departure of your flight so we can organize accordingly
 * For who has the flight in the evening or late afternoon, or for who is not bounded by flights, we will all have together a lunch in Klenje

-## Transportation
+## Transportation in Serbia
-* A bus will be organized to transport all of you who will be staying at Silver lake
+* Transportation from the airport to Silver Lake (and back) will be organized for all of you who will be arriving by plane and staying there at Silver Lake
+* For the traditional evening on Thursday and for the whole wedding day, we will provide transportation so to allow people to drink and enjoy the evening - independently from which mean of transportation you used to get to Serbia
-* If anybody has free space in their vehicles for an additional person to take with you would be also great.
+* If anybody wants to still use their vehicle and has free space for additional people to take in it is of course also fine and we can orgnaize accordingly

 ## Accommodation options
 * Dear guest, as the wedding will be partly done at our house in Klenje and partly in the nearest bigger city Požarevac, we have some recommendations for you where you could book your stay.

-* If you prefer to take bus organized by us, we recommend to book somewhere on Sliver Lake (Srebrno jezero) where the bus will pick you up an drive you the rest of the trip and at the end of the wedding back to Silver lake.
-Silver lake is very beautiful location during summer as it is one of the most after sought summer destinations.
+* If you prefer to take the transportation organized by us, we recommend to book somewhere on Sliver Lake (Srebrno jezero) where the bus will pick you up an drive you the rest of the trip and at the end of the wedding back to Silver lake.
+Silver lake is a very beautiful location during summer as it is one of the most after sought summer destinations.
 (If anyone wants to do some sightseeing there are a couple of places you could visit, which are listed at the bottom of the wedding guide)
 This  we would recommend as you can relax with a morning coffee, breakfast and enjoy the lake view.
 [Booking com](https://maglit.me/silverlakeaccomodations)
 * We have already talked to 3 places